hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** I finished the chapter on ES6 at #freeCodeCamp.
 Worked on PSet4 part 2(recover) of
 @cs50.
 Learned DOM Manipulation from a course on Udemy.
 Happy with my progress today.

+### Day 39: March 22, 2020.

+**Today's Progress:** Fiddled with some C code in Pset4 of @cs50.
+Still trying to figure it out.
+Learned some more DOM Manipulation today.
+I wouldn't call it a very productive day though.